jonaswaller/leo-collab/tentative-gameplan.md

 9. Maker Order Evaluator

 For each open maker order:
-Fetch fresh market data: GET /markets/slug/{marketSlug}
-Re-run analyzer for that specific market
+v1 (simpler): Use the latest full pipeline outputs and just filter for that marketSlug when evaluating maker orders.
 Compare: currentEV vs evAtPlacement
 Decision logic:
-If currentEV < 3% OR currentEV < evAtPlacement - 1%: cancel order
+If currentEV < 3% OR currentEV < evAtPlacement - 2%: cancel order
 If price needs to move >1 tick to stay competitive: cancel and repost If currentEV > evAtPlacement + 0.5% AND Kelly wants more size: place additional order Cancel via: DELETE /order/{orderID}